KDMG

 KDMG (103.1 FM "Big Country 103.1") is a radio station that broadcasts a country music format.
 It serves the Burlington, Iowa area.
 The station is owned by Pritchard Broadcasting.

 On-air personalities

 "The David Kroll Radio Show" hosted by David Kroll is on weekday mornings 6–10.
-Aric Bremer hosts afternoons Monday–Friday from 3 to 7 and Saturday 10 am – 3 pm.
+Gail Austin hosts Monday-Friday from 10 am – 3 pm, while Aric Bremer hosts afternoons Monday–Friday from 3 to 7 and Saturday 10 am – 3 pm.
 Kara hosts middays on Sunday from 10 am to 3 pm.
 KDMG previously carried Southeastern Community College men's basketball, which has the most wins in junior college basketball history, but the SCC broadcasts were moved to sister KHDK beginning with the 2013–2014 season.

 Syndicated programming

 Big Country syndicates numerous shows.
 The Lia Show, Z-MAX Racing Country, Lon Helton's Country Countdown USA, New Music Nashville, and Rick Jackson's Country Classics.